-"My interest in shells began as a child collecting many different families but over the years, I have gradually reduced my interest in many families and concentrated on my greatest passion, the Cypraeidae.
-Now wiser and over 30, I specialise only in cowries and have a collection of over 1,300 different species, subspecies, forms and variations.
-Most of all I have enjoyed collecting trips to Tahiti, Raratonga, Hawaii and most recently New Caledonia and Fiji in search of the more unusual specimens."
+"My interest in shells began as a child collecting many different families but over the years, I have gradually focused my interest.
+I now specialise in only three families, Harpidae, Pleurotomariidae and my personal favourite, the Cypraeidae, of which I now have a collection of over 5,000 specimens.
+I have enjoyed collecting trips to Tahiti, Raratonga, Hawaii and most recently New Caledonia and Fiji in search of the more unusual specimens."

 Bistolida stolida crossei Marie, 1869 New Caledonia.
 Set of five melanistic and rostrate specimens, the largest being 49mm, the smallest 33mm; all from Prony Bay, in southern New Caledonia, dived under dead coral slabs at 3–5m.

 Nesiocypraea teramachii neocaledonica Lorenz, 2002 55mm, New Caledonia.
 A beautiful and very rare teramachii from New Caledonia.
 This specimen was trawled off Banc Jumeau Ouest on sand bottom at 300m.

 Barycypraea fultoni amorimi f. massieri Lorenz, 1991 This is a special favourite.
 A very nice specimen with none of the usual granulation and a fine Maltese cross and a whopping 82mm.
 Trawled off Quissiro on muddy sand bottom at 80–100m.

 Zoila eludens Raybaudi, 1991 On the right, a specimen 67mm from the original batch of shells collected at Exmouth, NW Australia.
 The specimen on the left is a newly acquired shell from South Murion Island, Exmouth, dived inside sponge on limestone reef at 22m.